setzler/academic-kickstart/content/datasets/CorpTax/index.md

 ---

-2000-2015 top corporate tax rates by state.
-Extends and improves upon data by Giroud & Rauh (2020).
+2000-2020 top corporate tax rates by state.
+Extends the data set of Giroud & Rauh (2020), which ends in 2012.